 3. SLOOOOOW DOWN!- I’ve heard it said that the antithesis of love is hurry, and I believe it.
 I stink at loving others when I am in a hurry and you probably do too.
 Take time to enjoy who you are with and what you’re doing.
 Pause, be still, and notice what’s going on around you and notice those around you.
 Jesus did this so well- he would prolong a dinner date to talk with a heavy-hearted woman.
 He would postpone his agenda to play with the neighborhood kids.
 He would take time to share with a stranger the good news that God loves them.
 He would set aside time with his father in heaven, one on one in prayer.
 Slow down your activity and slow down your brain.
 Picture your racing thoughts like a painted canvas and then take a fire hose to them until they drip off the bottom, and then focus your attention on what really matters- that which is right in front of you.
 Again, return to step one and go from there.
 Don’t let this season pass you by.
 Enjoy it to the fullest.

 4. And finally… prepare and plan- The above steps are all well and good but lets face it, with all the happenings that this season brings they just aren’t going to happen without cutting some stuff out and planning for what really matters.
 Though saying No can be difficult and lead to others feeling hurt, this may be the best gift you can give to you, your spouse and your family, and to Jesus himself!
 First, plan out (with your spouse if your married) waaaaay in advance how you’d like to spend the holidays.
-Here’s a great little article from Focus on the Family to help with this.
 You don’t have to plan it by the minute, but make a list and mark on a calendar the events, traditions and activities you’d like to happen.
 Next, get the shopping, wrapping and card-sending out of the way early!
 I can’t tell you how many times I’ve spent Christmas Eve in some back bedroom wrapping presents missing out on enjoying the time with my family (let alone making me exhausted the morning).
 Don’t let procrastination steal your memories.
 Get that stuff out of the way so that you can get back to what really matters.
 Prepare and plan for what matters most.

 May the joy of Christ fill your Christmas season to the fullest and may you join Him in making this happen in you and for those around you.
 God bless you, and (even though it’s not yet Thanksgiving) may I be the first to wish you MERRY CHRISTMAS!